 We all have experienced that feeling when you are in a long meeting and your mind wonders.
 The same can happen when you are in a ‘classroom’ being trained.
 Rather than ‘fight it’, we help our learners use this to their advantage.
 In our ‘Learning To Learn‘ training course, which is the first part of Sticky Learning ®, we help them use the ‘Distraction tool’.

-Albert Einstein sat in a comfortable chair in the evenings before he went to bed, holding a steel ball in his hand.
-He knew the power of ‘daydreaming’ and had figured out how to replicate it, because he knew that this was where he could find the solution to many of the mathematical problems that he’d encountered during the day.
+Albert Einstein sat in a comfortable chair in the evenings before he went to bed.
+He held a steel ball in his hand.
+He knew the power of ‘daydreaming’ and had figured out how to replicate it.
+That is because he knew that this was where he could find the solution to mathematical problems he encountered.
 What he didn’t know then, but we know now, is that he was accessing alpha brain waves.
 Where the right and left side of the brain come together in a daydream-like state.
-By holding the steel ball and not letting it drop to the floor, he kept himself from falling asleep and maintaining the daydream state.
+By holding the steel ball and not letting it drop to the floor, he kept himself from falling asleep.
+And thus he maintained the daydream state.

 Staying 100% engaged all day long is just not possible for anyone.